- Enabling Joomla! Integration in an Existing PhpStorm Project

 You can see that Joomla! adds a prefix to the database tables (which is generated or configured during the installation wizard), and this can make writing queries in the query editor (part of the database tool) quite painful.

 PhpStorm provides database prefixes support and changes #__ on fly to the prefix that is defined in the $dbprefix field in the configuration.php file.
-You will also have completion working for your SQL queries.To have it working, make sure that SQL Dialect for project is equal to Database (Settings-> SQL Dialects).
+You will also have completion working for your SQL queries.To have it working make sure that SQL Dialect for project is equal to Database (Settings-> SQL Dialects).

 Joomla!
 Doc-blocks standard support

-Joomla! code styles have strict standards about docblocks - including which docblock annotations are required, which are optional, and which order they should be presented in.
-PhpStorm now ships with an inspection that will tell you exactly what is wrong with your docblocks, and why they don't meet Joomla! strict standards.
+Joomla! code styles have strict standards about docblocks - including which docblock annotations are required, and which are optional, and which order they should be presented in.
+PhpStorm now ships with an inspection the will tell you exactly what is wrong with your docblocks, and why they don't meet Joomla! strict standards.

-Joomla! provides a ruleset for use with PHP CodeSniffer, and PhpStorm comes with support for PHP CodeSniffer out of the box.
+Joomla! provides a ruleset for use with PHP CodeSniffer, and PhpStorm comes with support for PHP CodeSniffer out-of-the-box.